davisjustinw/cooktree/dev_log.md

 [x] hide controls at login and signup routes
-[x] page content for recipes adjusting to fixed drawer [x] adding control state to router to control drawer and route state
+[x] page content for recipes adjusting to fixed drawer [x] adding control state to router to control drawer and route state [x] hide menu icon when drawer out

-* hide menu icon when drawer out
+* add log out to menu

 # User Stories
 * User can sign up